 Definition of Hospital / Clinic

-An establishment which has
+An establishment that has

 A condition in policy whereby the insured is required to bear a certain percentage of the claim by himself.
-This is generally imposed where Policy holder is above 60 years of age and varies from Insurer to Insurer.
+This is generally imposed where Policyholder is above 60 years of age and varies from Insurer to Insurer.

 Sum Insured limit per person in the policy is defined.
 For e.g an individual in a policy, the Sum Insured for Rs1 lac, Rs 2 lac etc. If family members are covered in the policy then Sum Insured for each person is defined.
 For e.g. Proposer may have Rs 5 lacs, his wife Rs 2 lacs and each of the children Rs1 lac.

 Where the Total Sum Insured covers the whole family.
 One person or all put together can claim the Sum Insured in full.
 For e.g. A family of husband, wife and two children.
 In case one of them is hospitalised and Bill is Rs2 lacs.
-Next, if suppose husband is hospitalised in the year the amount available for the claim is Maximum Rs 3 lacs.
+Next, if suppose the husband is hospitalised in the year the amount available for the claim is a Maximum of Rs 3 lacs.

-A very important condition under Mediclaim policy is that it must be renewed on or before the due date.
-Unlike a Life policy where a Grace period of 30 days is given, in Mediclaim 7 days grace period may be given only on solid grounds like travelling outside the country or being hospitalised etc. The implication of not renewing in time is that the policy is treated as a fresh one and limitations of pre existing diseases will apply afresh.
+A very important condition under Mediclaim insurance policy is that it must be renewed on or before the due date.
+Unlike a Life policy where a Grace period of 30 days is given, in Mediclaim 7 days grace period may be given only on solid grounds like travelling outside the country or being hospitalised etc. The implication of not renewing in time is that the policy is treated as a fresh one and limitations of pre-existing diseases will apply afresh.